lesaint/lesaint.github.io/_drafts/using_a_testrule_to_initialize_mockito_mocks_in_junit_tests.md

 ---

 Using Mockito annotations in JUnit tests is very convenient.
-To make it even easier, initialisation can be made automatique by using a Runner that will call `MockitoAnnotations.initMocks(Object)` for us.
+To make it even easier, initialisation can be made automatic by using a Runner (with annotation `@RunWith(MockitoJUnitRunner.class`) that will call `MockitoAnnotations.initMocks(Object)` for us.
-The problem is, the runner is executed after the class is initialized by constructor, making it impossible, for example, to have references to mocks or injected objects in rules.
+The problem is : the runner is executed after the class is initialized by constructor (obviously), making it impossible, for example, to have references to mocks or injected objects in rules.

 # Using a TestRule to initialize the class